Dorothy M. Broderick: Personal life

 Broderick toured North America in a travel trailer with her dog Heidi in the early 1970s.
-She lived with her partner, fellow librarian Mary K. Chelton.
-Broderick died in 2011, at the age of 82, in Patchogue, New York.
+She lived with her partner, fellow librarian and VOYA cofounder Mary K. Chelton.
+Broderick died in 2011, at the age of 82, in Patchogue, New York, where Chelton remained until her death in 2025.
 Her typescript and proof for Hank are in the archives of the University of Minnesota Libraries.